Standings are displayed on the Public Schedule page and will update automatically as you enter scores.

 assign custom point values for wins/losses/ties as well as (overtime/extra-time) OT wins/OT losses

-enable/disable sub-results (track sets / games)
+enable/disable track sets (sub-scores / games)

 switch the order in which home and away teams are displayed on the schedule (home v away or away @ home)